equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 A job does not have `publicPort`, `ingressConfiguration`, `replicas`, `horizontalScaling` and `alwaysPullImageOnDeploy`:
 - `publicPort` and `ingressConfiguration` controls exposure of component to the Internet.
 Jobs cannot be exposed to the Internet, so these options do not apply.
 - `replicas` and `hortizontalScaling` controls how many containers of a Docker image a component should run.
 A job is always one container.
-- `alwaysPullImageOnDeploy` is used by Radix to restart components that use static Docker image tags, and thereby pulling the newest image if the SHA has changed.
+- `alwaysPullImageOnDeploy` is used by Radix to restart components that use static Docker image tags, and pulling the newest image if the SHA has changed.
 Jobs will always pull and check the SHA of the cached image with the SHA of the source image.

 Jobs have two extra configuration options; `schedulerPort` and `payload`:
 - `schedulerPort` (required) defines the port that the job-scheduler for a job will listen to.